 For more than 20 years, Deb has been a committed investor, Board member and activist for The Hunger Project.
 Deb co-created the first immersion and leadership programme in 2012, and since then has facilitated programmes through out Africa and Bangladesh.

 Mindset for Leaders Workshop.

 Move from "I can't" to "I can" to "We can!"

-As part of the Awaken programme, we invite you to participate in our Rethinking What’s Possible workshop - a half day interactive workshop focusing on unlocking mindset for leadership.
+As part of the Awaken programme, we invite you to participate in our Mindset for Leaders workshop - a half day interactive workshop focusing on unlocking mindset for leadership.

-Anchored in our methodology that moves communities from deep resignation and dependency to self-reliance, Rethinking What’s Possible begins the process of unlocking capacity by exploring the power of mindset and beliefs that drive change.
+Anchored in our methodology that moves communities from deep resignation and dependency to self-reliance, Mindset for Leaders begins the process of unlocking capacity by exploring the power of mindset and beliefs that drive change.

 No matter where you live or where you were born, awakening people to their own potential and leadership begins by understanding and shifting limiting mindsets and entrenched beliefs that leave them resigned, dependent and devoid of dignity.

-Participating in Rethinking What’s Possible is an opportunity to hear the courageous stories of our partners, deepen your understanding of The Hunger Project so you can powerfully share about our work to gain support for your fundraising, and further develop the tools to help shape what you believe is possible.
+Participating in Mindset for Leaders is an opportunity to hear the courageous stories of our partners, deepen your understanding of The Hunger Project so you can powerfully share about our work to gain support for your fundraising, and further develop the tools to help shape what you believe is possible.